-You can reach Bocas by air from either Panama City, San Jose, Costa Rica or David, Panama.
-You can reach Bocas by land through Almirante.
+You can reach Bocas by air from Panama City on http://www.airpanama.com .
+You can also reach Bocas by land & boat through the port town of Almirante.
 Almirante is connected to other parts of Panama & Costa Rica by taxis & private shuttles.

 Fly into Panama City:

 Panama City is a Central American hub and has tons of flights going in and out from all over the world.
-Major carriers fly into PTY, the international airport in Panama City.
-Copa Airlines is the Central American branch of United and has direct flights from Los Angeles.
-Once in Panama City, you must take a taxi to the domestic airport (the smaller airport 35 min away) to get to Bocas Del Toro.
+Major carriers fly into PTY aka Tocumen, the international airport in Panama City.
+Copa Airlines is the Central American partner of United and has direct flights from Los Angeles, San Francisco and Boston.
+Air France has added a direct flight from CDG in Paris as did KLM from AMS in Amsterdam, Holland.
+More are opening up yearly with a recent huge expansion at Tocumen.
+Once in Panama City, you must take a taxi or Uber from PTY to the domestic airport (the smaller airport 35 min away) to get to Bocas Del Toro.

-Flights depart Panama City everyday at 6:30am and 3:30pm with more flights added in high season.
-The flight is about 45 minutes and is operated by Air Panama. www.airpanama.com Sometimes the flight will make a stop in Changuinola before Bocas.
-Don’t get off there. **Note: In high season, AirPanama tickets sell out VERY quickly.
+2 Flights typically depart Panama City everyday with multiple flights added throughout the day in high season.
+The flight is about 45 minutes and is operated by Air Panama. www.airpanama.com . **Note: In high season, AirPanama tickets sell out VERY quickly.
 Be diligent in checking the site if the tickets for your month aren’t yet for sale.
-If you are having difficulty buying tickets online with Air Panama, contact Jose Palm at Palm Travel, email@example.com She has amazing connections to the airline and can get it done quickly.
-He also does not charge a fee for booking your flights.
-He will ask for your passport info so have that handy.
+They tend to start 5 months out.
+If you are having difficulty buying tickets online with Air Panama, contact Suha Gomez at Palm Travel, email@example.com She has amazing connections to the airline and can get it done quickly.
+She also does not charge a fee for booking your flights.
+She will ask for your passport info so have that handy.

-Once you arrive at the Bocas Airport on Isla Colon, make your way to the taxi boat docks by heading out on the road straight from the airport.
+Once you arrive at the Bocas Airport on Isla Colon, make your way to the Bastimentos Boat Dock by heading out on the road straight from the airport.
 Taxis are usually at the airport to drive you to the docks ( 2 min drive and cost $2 per person) but the walk is about 10 minutes if your luggage is light or roll-able.

-The Bastimentos boat docks are very easy to get to from the Bocas airport.
-If walking, you will see a two story, yellow & teal building ahead in the distance (Selina Hostel).
-The road before you get to that building is Calle 3 or Main St. Turn right onto Main St. (Don’t go all the way down to the two story building, you’ve gone too far) The park will be on your left, hostels on your right.
-Walk a few minutes to the middle of town and look for Bocas Marine Tours on the left next to RAW Fusion Restaurant.
-At the boat docks, tell the boat captains you would like to go to The Firefly on Bastimentos.
-(Our dock is also referred to as “Cholo’s Dock” and you might need to mention that as well as not all the drivers know which dock we use).
-Our dock is the 4th one in from The Point and looks like this…
+The Bastimentos Boat Dock is very easy to get to from the Bocas airport.
+If walking away from the airport, down Avenue ‘E’, you will see a two story, yellow & teal building up ahead in the distance (Selina Hostel on Calle 1).
+Before getting to that building you will reach Calle 3 or Main St. ‘Oh Toro Sushi & Ramen’ will be across the street on your left.
+Turn right here onto Main St. (Don’t go all the way down to Selina, you’ve gone too far).
+The park will be on your left, souvenir stands on your right.
+Walk a few minutes and look for the Bastimentos boat dock (Just past restaurant El Pirata on your left, before La Buga Restaurant/Dive school).
+At the boat dock, tell the boat captains you would like to go to The Firefly on Bastimentos.

-The price to Bastimentos is $3 a person and less than 10 minutes.
+The price to Bastimentos is $5 a person and about 8 minutes.
 We are unable to meet guests at the airport as our presence is required on site.
-If our local Basti employee Rene, sees you coming off of Cholo’s dock, let him help you with luggage.
-He will be glad to escort you.
-This is Rene…

 We will be ready to greet you in our bar with a complimentary welcome cocktail. **Please note: boat drivers/taxis do not carry change.
 Be ready with plenty of singles or small bills.